openshift/test-pull-requests/README.md

 ### Permissions
  * [merge] and [test] flags are only listened to for trusted users (in comments or titles) and are only supported for the configured branches.
  * Retries will automatically occur if a pull request is updated after a failure as long as the owner of the pull request is trusted.
 So for example, if you tag a pull request with [merge] for a non trusted user, then they add code to the commit.
 It will fail on merge because they updated after the tests were started and will not retry until another [merge] tag is added/updated by a trusted user.
-Trusted users are determined per test group and you can have multiple GitHub teams assigned to the same repo.
+Trusted users are determined per test group and you can have multiple GitHub teams and/or organizations assigned to the same repo.

 ## Setup